 As a Morello-style cherry, Balaton features a dark burgundy color in pulp and skin.
 But their taste is not 100% sour; you can still sense a pleasantly sweet-and-tart flavor from these fruits.

-The first Balaton cherry tree was found in a small town in eastern Hungary named Uifeherto.
-Until 1984, Dr. Amy Iezzoni at Michigan State University introduced this species to America.
-And from 1998, the Balaton cherry tree was commercially developed across the country.
+The first Balaton cherry tree was found in a small town in eastern Hungary named Ujfeherto.
+In 1984, Dr. Amy Iezzoni at Michigan State University introduced this species to America.
+By 1998, the Balaton cherry tree was commercially developed across the country.

-Balaton cherries are superb for juice and pies since they are large with a firm texture (firmer than Montmorency – a classic pie cherry).
+Balaton cherries are superb for juice and pies since they are large with a firm texture.
+Some people think they are even superior to Montmorency – a classic pie cherry in America.

 Origin: Ujfeherto, Eastern Hungary